The chain of survival

 The effectiveness of CPR increases with immediate intervention

-Cardiopulmonary resuscitation (CPR) and early defibrillation are essential to survival in cardiac arrest.
-When started within the first few minutes, these actions can double or triple the chances of survival and significantly reduce the potential for organ damage.
-Defibrillation within 3-5 minutes of cardiac arrest can save up to 70% of victims with shockable cardiac rhythms.
-Immediate intervention by bystanders is more effective than professional rescuers who take time to arrive.
-The first two links in the chain of survival – rapid recognition and immediate CPR – are critical.
-Using an AED further increases the chances of survival.
-Learning these techniques is essential: early intervention can save a life and promotes a better recovery for survivors.
+Cardiopulmonary resuscitation (CPR) and early defibrillation are essential for survival in cardiac arrest.
+Initiated within the first few minutes, these actions can double or triple the chances of survival and significantly reduce potential organ damage.
+Defibrillation within 3–5 minutes of cardiac arrest can save up to 70% of victims with shockable cardiac rhythms.

 AICARM's commitment to CPR